Hormone Therapy for Prostate Cancer

 What types of hormone therapy are used for prostate cancer?

-- Reduce androgen production by the testicles
+- reducing androgen production by the testicles

-Normally, when androgen levels in the body are low, LHRH stimulates the pituitary gland to produce luteinizing hormone, which in turn stimulates the production of androgens by the testicles.
+Normally, when androgen levels in the body are low, the hypothalamus releases LHRH.
+This stimulates the pituitary gland to produce luteinizing hormone, which in turn stimulates the testicles to produce androgens.
 LHRH agonists, like the body’s own LHRH, initially stimulate the production of luteinizing hormone.
-However, the continued presence of high levels of LHRH agonists actually causes the pituitary gland to stop producing luteinizing hormone, which prevents testosterone from being produced.
-Treatment with an LHRH agonist is called medical castration (sometimes called chemical castration) because it uses drugs to lower androgen levels in the body to the same extent as surgical castration (orchiectomy).
-But, unlike orchiectomy, the effects of these drugs on androgen production are reversible.
-Once treatment is stopped, androgen production usually resumes.
+However, the continued presence of high levels of LHRH agonists actually causes the pituitary gland to stop producing luteinizing hormone.
+As a result, the testicles are not stimulated to produce androgens.

 - Estrogens (hormones that promote female sex characteristics).
 Although estrogens are also able to inhibit androgen production by the testicles, they are seldom used today in the treatment of prostate cancer because of their side effects.

-- Antiandrogens, which are drugs that compete with androgens for binding to the androgen receptor.
-By competing for binding to the androgen receptor, antiandrogens reduce the ability of androgens to promote prostate cancer cell growth.
-Because antiandrogens do not block androgen production, they are rarely used on their own to treat prostate cancer.
-Instead, they are used in combination with orchiectomy or an LHRH agonist.
-Use of an antiandrogen drug in combination with orchiectomy or an LHRH agonist is called combined androgen blockade, complete androgen blockade, or total androgen blockade.
+Because androgen receptor blockers do not prevent androgen from being produced, they are not commonly used on their own to treat prostate cancer.
+Instead, they are usually used in combination with ADT (either orchiectomy or an LHRH agonist).
+Use of an androgen receptor blocker in combination with orchiectomy or an LHRH agonist is called combined androgen blockade, complete androgen blockade, or total androgen blockade.

 Treatments that block the production of androgens throughout the body include:

-Three androgen synthesis inhibitors are approved in the United States.
-All are given as pills to be swallowed.
-Two of these, ketoconazole and aminoglutethimide, are approved for indications other than prostate cancer but are sometimes used as second-line treatments for castration-resistant prostate cancer.
+Three androgen synthesis inhibitors are approved in the United States: abiraterone (Yonsa, Zytiga), ketoconazole, and aminoglutethimide.
+All are given as pills to be swallowed.Abiraterone is approved in combination with prednisone to treat metastatic prostate cancer, both castration-sensitive and castration-resistant.
+Before the approval of abiraterone and enzalutamide, two drugs that are approved for indications other than prostate cancer (ketoconazole and aminoglutethimide) were sometimes used off-label as second-line treatments for castration-resistant prostate cancer.

 Doctors cannot predict how long hormone therapy will be effective in suppressing the growth of any individual man’s prostate cancer.
-Therefore, men who take hormone therapy for more than a few months will be regularly tested to determine the level of PSA in their blood.
+Therefore, men who take hormone therapy for more than a few months are regularly tested to determine the level of PSA in their blood.
 An increase in PSA level may indicate that a man’s cancer has started growing again.
 A PSA level that continues to increase while hormone therapy is successfully keeping androgen levels extremely low is an indicator that a man’s prostate cancer has become resistant to the hormone therapy that is currently being used.